 3) Using too many industry buzzwords

 Many candidates use too many technical terms in resumes, essays, or even during interviews, potentially confusing or even putting off the audience.
 Keep the language simple so that your accomplishments do not get lost in technical terms.
+For other tips on how to write winning MBA application essays, check this blog.

 4) Not answering the question

 This may seem obvious, but we have read countless essays that do not answer the question.
 If the question says: “Do not repeat your resume,” then do not write 300 words on your accomplishments.
-While including some details may be needed for context, keep this limited.
+While including some details may be needed for context, keep these limited.

 5) Too much repetition